Dr Helen Flaherty

 Helen completed a BSc (Hons) Health Studies degree and a BSc (Hons) Nutrition degree before completing a PhD focusing on the factors affecting adherence to a gluten-free diet in adults with coeliac disease at the University of East Anglia.
 She worked as a Lecturer and Researcher at the University of East Anglia before moving to Coventry University where she took on the role of Course Director for the BSc (Hons) Nutrition and Health course.
 Helen has worked in her current role at Leeds Beckett University since November 2016.

-- Professional Development in Nutrition)
+- Professional Development for Nutritionists (2nd year)

-and two MSc Nutrition in Practice modules:
+and one MSc Nutrition in Practice module:

 - Food Systems and Policy;